NEVER mind strange signs, any

 (A51) and other locations at the Churche's Mansion roundabout a

-little further on. the last time I looked, there was one sign to Whitchurch and Audlem by
+little further on.
+The last time I looked, there was one sign to Whitchurch and Audlem by

 the roundabout.
 But that was all.